sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 We assume that all group members stay online and continue the meal-planning process together.
 If one member is not moving along in the process, all other members of the group get stuck at that point and would have to delete their local storage and create a new account in order to use our services.

 #### **Web Browser**
-Our application was developed and tested mostly on [Google Chrome](https://www.google.com/chrome/).
+Our application was developed and tested mostly using [Google Chrome](https://www.google.com/chrome/).
 We therefore recommend you download and install Chrome to have the best experience with our application.

 #### **Database**
 We have kept the in-memory H2 database of the template project provided by the SoPra FS23 Team.
 This means that whenever the server gets terminated, e.g. in our deployment due to inactivity, the database gets destroyed with it.